starcoinorg/starcoin/vm2/framework/starcoin-framework/doc/starcoin_account.md

 ## Function `transfer`

-Convenient function to transfer APT to a recipient account that might not exist.
+Convenient function to transfer STC to a recipient account that might not exist.
-This would create the recipient account first, which also registers it to receive APT, before transferring.
+This would create the recipient account first, which also registers it to receive STC, before transferring.

 <pre><code><b>public</b> entry <b>fun</b> <a href="starcoin_account.md#0x1_starcoin_account_transfer">transfer</a>(source: &<a href="../../move-stdlib/doc/signer.md#0x1_signer">signer</a>, <b>to</b>: <b>address</b>, amount: u64)